Header Banner

-How To: Quickly Search the Web & Your Nexus from Within Any App or Screen
+How to Quickly Search the Web & Your Nexus from Within Any App or Screen

 Prior to the release of Android 4.0, most devices had a dedicated search button.
 This functionality allowed you to search Google from your home screen and app-specific content from within any app.
 Eventually, though, this dedicated search button was ditched in favor of an icon in the action bar of apps, and a search bar on the home screen.